futurice/space-shooter-heureka/setup/README.md

 Funnel can be found here: https://github.com/keijiro/Funnel

-Whole signal-processing framework is quite heavy on the GPU, so having a Mac with discrete graphics is highly recommended.
+Whole signal-processing-chain is quite heavy on the GPU, so having a Mac with discrete graphics is highly recommended.

 ## HW
 For HW we used Macbook Pro 2,5 GHz Intel Core i7, 16 GB 1600 MHz DDR3, NVIDIA GeForce GT 750M 2048 MB, OSX El Capitan.